Kinds and Automatic Kind Generation#

 # Generate kinds automatically

-Each property in the Site model has a default tolerance value stored in its field metadata.
-You can access these default tolerances programmatically:
+Thresholds control how strictly properties must match for sites to be considered the same kind.
+Each property in the Site model has a default threshold value stored in its field metadata.
+You can access these default thresholds programmatically:

 from aiida_atomistic.data.structure import Site

-# Get all default tolerances
+# Get all default thresholds

 # {'mass': 0.001, 'charge': 0.01, 'magmom': 0.01, 'magnetization': 0.01, 'weight': 0.01}